geovedi/book-notes/2016/chaos-monkeys.notes.md

 ### O Death
 - Lessons from History and Humility:
   - Reflection on a quote expressing the dread of a country's downfall even in moments of triumph.
-  - Drawing parallels between the quote's sentiment and the narrator's own country's potential fate.
+  - Drawing parallels between the quote's sentiment and Antonio's own country's potential fate.
   - The value of contemplating one's situation and the mutability of fortune during times of success.
 - Sun Microsystems and Facebook's Cautionary Tale:
   - The history of Sun Microsystems as a tech giant that powered the early Internet.